marinaserranomontes/annotation-widget/README.md

 toolbar.addCanvas(canvas);
 ```

+### Attaching the toolbar to a subscriber
-When new streams are created, you can attach the annotation canvases to each subscriber using the same code as above:
+When new streams are created, you can attach the annotation canvases to each subscriber.

 ```javascript
 var subscriber = session.subscribe(stream, subscriberDiv.id);